To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 In assessing loans, Loanpad* considers top-quality property security to be paramount.
 Loanpad emphasises getting loans on properties that will be easy to sell, such as two-bedroom flats in a town centre as opposed to farms.

-Any checks on borrowers are focused on trustworthiness, with financial and credit checks being part of that.
+Any checks on borrowers are focused on trustworthiness, with financial and credit checks being part of that, and on steps to make fraud unlikely.

 How good are Loanpad’s interest rates, bad debts and margin of safety?

-Loanpad pays 5.5%-6.5%, depending on how quickly you’d like access to your money.
+Yet, unlike savings accounts, Loanpad still pays more than inflation virtually every year.
+It pays 5.3%-6.3%, depending on how quickly you’d like access to your money.

-Personally, I don’t see why anyone would choose the Loanpad Classic Account over Loanpad Premium*, as it means earning the lower interest rate of 5.5% without lower risk.
+Personally, I don’t see why anyone would choose the Loanpad Classic Account over Loanpad Premium, as it means earning 5.3% but without lower risk.
 And I don’t think you should lend in P2P if you feel you should always be able to access your money in an instant for free.
 (Which simply won’t always be the case.)
 That’s the only potential advantage that Loanpad Classic might offer you.

 Has Loanpad provided enough information to assess the risks?